Salary Range: $60,000 – $90,000. Salary is ultimately at the sole discretion of the company president.

 - Graduate of an accredited bachelors or master’s degree program that meets NCARB licensing criteria

-- Have minimum of 10 years of experience in commercial, residential or senior living.
+- Have minimum of 10 years of experience years of experience in Residential, Multi Family Architecture

 - Architectural license preferred, but not required.